‘I was paralyzed:’ Homeless people protect Portland man from attack

 PORTLAND, Ore. — Four windswept tents lined the corner of Southwest 14th Avenue and Salmon Street Sunday morning.
 It’s a busy intersection with nothing but an old tree to protect the homeless people from the elements.

-He’s aware that many people argue his efforts are enabling the crisis.

-“I think that we have to think about what it means to be unhoused and once you become unhoused how do you get back into housing.
-There's no way, just looking at this crisis to get back into housing if you aren't given certain supports,” he said.
+“I think that we have to think about what it means to be unhoused and once you become unhoused how do you get back into housing and there's no way, just looking at this crisis, to get back into housing if you aren't given certain supports,” he said.

 In return, those at the camp are supporting him when late one night Hollenbeck was threatened by another homeless person.